 MSc Strategic Marketing and Consulting – Cornerstone Associates, Nigeria

 “Lecturers and staff are open to collaboration and always ready to listen.”

 This programme is designed for recent graduates and practising managers already familiar with basic marketing concepts.
 It will enable you to develop advanced knowledge and understanding of the theory and practice of integrated marketing communications but within a strategic marketing context and managerial framework.

-This programme is accredited by The Chartered Institute of Marketing (CIM) and count towards fifty percent of the CIM Professional Diploma in Marketing.
+This programme is accredited by The Chartered Institute of Marketing (CIM).

 The programme will develop your critical awareness of contemporary strategic marketing issues, the role of communications in marketing, and a critical approach to the principles and practice involved in planning, creating, managing and evaluating communication campaigns which incorporate both traditional and new media.